-The varying habitats of Sheringham Park which include woodland, parkland, wild garden, farmland and clifftop provide home to a wide range of wildlife and plants.
-From Britain’s smallest bird, firecrest to our largest mammal, red deer you never know what you might encounter when walking around the park.
+The varying habitats of Sheringham Park which include woodland, parkland, the wild garden, farmland and clifftops provide homes to a wide range of wildlife and plants.
+From Britain’s smallest bird, the firecrest, to our largest mammal, red deer, you never know what you might encounter when walking around the park.

 Nature always in season